 - Probation violation

 A case doesn’t necessarily have to include a drug-related component for the court to order periodic testing.
-There are many instances where it is mandated simply to ensure that you comply with the law overall.
+There are many instances where it is mandated simply to ensure you comply with the law.

 What to Expect from a Court-Ordered Drug Test in Florida

-Knowing what to expect from a court-ordered drug test in Florida can help ensure that you are prepared to undergo the process.
-All tests are administered by licensed, accredited labs that follow stringent procedures for accuracy purposes.
-There is a clear chain of custody for these tests, ensuring that the sample is properly monitored at all times.
+Knowing what to expect from a court-ordered drug test can help ensure you are prepared to undergo the process.
+All tests are administered by licensed, accredited labs that follow stringent procedures for accuracy purposes, ensuring comprehensive drug and alcohol testing.
+There is a clear chain of custody for these tests, ensuring the sample is properly monitored at all times.
 This prevents contamination and tampering from occurring in association with the sample.

 It’s important to note that you may not be tested in the same way each time.
 The biological sample used to test you for substances may include urine, hair, saliva, blood, or a combination of these elements.
 Because different legal drug tests check for different components, drug-ordered testing might combine random tests with more than one sample needed each time.
 So, you should always be prepared for the unexpected when submitting to court-ordered drug tests.